mglev1n/lpa-haplotype-validation/README.md

 - File must be phased and contain the LPA gene region; if you're using imputed genotype data, this should already be phased
 - Chromosome 6, approximately position 159.5-161.7 Mb (GRCh38)
 - File must be gzipped (.vcf.gz)
 - Sample IDs should match those in the `input/measured.csv` file containing Lp(a) measurements and covariates.
-The `id-paste=iid` argument in the plink command above ensures the VCF sample ID is the IID from the plink file, rather than the default which combines FID and IID `FID_IID`)

 ### 2. Measured LPA Values + Comorbidities